reconbot/streaming-iterables/README.md

 function reduce<T, B>(func: (acc: B, value: T) => B, start: B, iterable: AnyIterable<T>): Promise<B>
 ```

-An async function that takes a reducer function, an initial value and .
+An async function that takes a reducer function, an initial value and an iterable.

 Reduces an iterable to a value which is the accumulated result of running each value from the iterable thru `func`, where each successive invocation is supplied the return value of the previous.
 Errors are immediate raised.